Saimin: Origin

 The precise origins of saimin as a dish is debatable.
 The clash of cultures in Hawaii makes it difficult to precisely pinpoint the exact beginning of saimin, but in turn makes this dish unique with roots set deeply in Hawaii's history.
+The earliest records of saimin identified the dish as being Chinese in origin.
+Many newspaper clippings of Hawaii's yesteryears mentioning saimin are also exclusively associated with the Chinese population and their neighborhoods.
+The majority of these associations are also subtly derogatory, suggesting a less desirable, low-class representation of their community.
+That being so, it may become a sensitive issue crediting Chinese immigrants with saimin's origins even with strong written evidence behind this theory.

 It is certain that saimin, along with much of the contemporary cuisine in Hawaii, is closely related to the immigration of Chinese, Japanese, Korean, Filipino, and Portuguese field workers during the plantation era of Hawaii beginning in the 1850s.
 As the popular belief goes, these plantation laborers of various ethnic backgrounds would return from the fields and share communal meals.
 For example, a Korean family may have had extra green onions growing in their yard, the Portuguese would have some extra pork from making sausage, the Chinese would share some noodles, while the Japanese provide some dashi for the meal.
 At this point, they would all throw their ingredients into a pot and share what was created.
 It may be through these improvised communal meals that saimin was possibly born.
 This common, yet supposed history of saimin's origins is highly debatable, since there are recorded accounts of much racial tension between the various ethnic groups during this time.
 Interracial activity was highly limited and the groups were more than often segregated, leaving little chance for these imagined communal meals.